ElectronicCats/ElectronicCats-PN7150/README.md

 </a>
 </p>

+✨We want to extend our sincere thanks to [Elechouse](https://www.elechouse.com/) for their valuable contribution in providing PN7160 boards, which were instrumental in enabling significant improvements to this library.
+Thanks to their support, we have successfully achieved full and functional integration with the PN7160 module.
+We deeply appreciate this kind of support from the community.
+Thank you for helping us continue to improve and expand the capabilities of this library!✨

 Library/Driver for NXP PN7150 and PN7160 NFC device

 Optimized for fast design-in, NXP's PN7150 and PN7160 NFC solutions fully comply with the NFC Forum, including Linux®, AndroidTM, and WinIoT drivers, and support NCI 1.0 host communication.